halluxdev/hallux/README.md

 - rather than using transformer directly we may use trainable NLM filter with custom "attention" heads
 - we may have 2 passes up-down and down-up

+## Folder structure

+├── python
+├── scripts
+├── src
+├── test
+└── worker

+### Worker

+Clones repository defined in the config file, runs the build and reacts on the compilation results

+`> python worker/worker.py`